 Preliminary Review Requirements for Building, Site, and Park Projects Required?
 Preliminary Review is required for all projects.
 NCPC staff may decide to combine Preliminary and Final Review for less complex projects.
 Timing Preliminary review occurs after tentative design decisions have been made but well before detailed design work begins (e.g., 25-35 percent design development).
 Preliminary Review should be completed prior to the issuance of design build contracts.
 Application Form The application form is required.
 NEPA If the applicant has a NEPA responsibility, submit the draft NEPA document (Environmental Assessment (EA)/Environmental Impact Statement (EIS)) or the selection of a Categorical Exclusion (CATEX) applicable to the project (if not already selected during Concept Review).
 If only NCPC has a NEPA responsibility, NCPC will work with the applicant to develop this information.
 NHPA Section 106 If the applicant has a Section 106 responsibility, include the Assessment of Effects for the Section 106 if relevant or documentation of the consultation process.
 If only NCPC has a Section 106 responsibility, NCPC will work with the applicant to develop this information.
-Transportation Management Plan A Transportation Management Plan (TMP) is required for any project that will increase employment on a work site to 500 or more employees (existing and new).
-TMPs are strongly encouraged for projects that will increase employment to 100 or more employees.
+Transportation Management Plan A Transportation Management Plan (TMP) will be required for any project anticipated to have transportation implications, including those resulting from a change in use, increase in federal employees or visitors travelling to a workplace or other destination, increase in parking, or physical alterations or improvements that cause circulation impacts.
 If a TMP is required, a draft is due at Preliminary Review.
-See page 30 for more information on the TMP.
+Refer to the addendum of the Comprehensive Plan's Transportation Element for more information.
 Project Report (content listed below) Required.
 If the information below is not available, please describe why and whether it is forthcoming.
 Note: All documents should be accessible and adhere to Section 508 of the Rehabilitation Act of 1973, as amended in 1998 (29 U.S.C. § 794 (d)).